solareon/aoc-excel-2021/README.md

 # aoc-excel-2021

-Excel is programming language.
+Excel is a programming language.
 This repo archives my attempt to do all of the Advent of Code 2021 entirely in Excel without the use of VBA.

 # Day 1
 walk in the park. some simple IF statements and SUMs generate the answer.